learning-zone/python-basics/README.md

 ## Q. What are The Data Types Supports in Python Language?

 - Numbers- Numbers use to hold numerical values.
 - Strings- A string is a sequence of characters.
 We declare it using single or double quotes.
 - Lists- A list is an ordered collection of values, and we declare it using square brackets.
 - Tuples- A tuple, like a list, is an ordered collection of values.
 The difference.
-However, is that a tuple is immutable.
+However, is that a tupleis immutable.
 This means that we cannot change a value in it.
 - Dictionary- A dictionary is a data structure that holds key-value pairs.
 We declare it using curly braces.
 - We can also use a dictionary comprehension:

 Numbers:
     Int
     Float
     Complex
 Boolean
 Operational:
     Strings
     List
     Tuple
     Set
     Dictionary

 Every data type in python language is internally implemented as a class.
 Python language data types are categorized into two types.

 They are:

 Fundamental Types
 Collection Types

 ### _Control Flow_